 There are opportunities for everyone to enjoy the spectacular landscapes and features found in the North Pennines - bird watching, walking, cycling, horse riding, canoeing, skiing, fishing, sailing, orienteering and much, much more.

-Visit the Explore North Pennines portal to discover the amazing range of activities available across the AONB.
+Visit Explore North Pennines to discover the amazing range of activities available across the AONB.
 At the heart of this site is an interactive map which will allow you to search by activity, interest and location.

 Solitude and stunning landscape